SeanP004/tomcat-efoods-site/B2C/README.txt

         cd ..
         mv eFoods /path/to/tomcat

+3. Updated the config files as necessary, see Configuration section.
+    Requires that the AUTH subproject has been configured as well.
-3. Start the database, by running the command, assuming that it has been configured and tables setup (see Database section) already:
+4. Start the database, by running the command, assuming that it has been configured and tables setup (see Database section) already:

         derby_start

-4. Start the Tomcat server, by running the command:
+5. Start the Tomcat server, by running the command:

         tomcat_start

-5. Open a web browser and go to:
+6. Open a web browser and go to:

         http://localhost/eFoods